among/fusus/fusus/docs/about/alignment.md

 And if you pass `show=True`, the alignment table will be printed after completion.
 Only do this if you run a limited number of steps.

-# Check the result

-We must make sure that the algorithm has not skipped material, duplicated material, or put material in the wrong order.

-We examine the alignment list and check that we have all slot numbers of LK in the right order and all slot numbers of AF idem.

 # Define the special cases

-The special cases below are the result of trial and error.
+The special cases that you find in the notebook are the result of trial and error.

 The keys are the LK slot numbers where the cases must be applied.

-The values are the amount of words in LK and in AF that will bee identified.
+The values are the amount of words in LK and in AF that will be identified.

 So `1000: (3, 4)` means that at slot position 1000 in LK we take 3 consecutive words and identify it with 4 consecutive words in AF at the current position there.